Matthew 10:32-33

 Our passages in question, then, are speaking to receiving, or being denied, exaltation in the Kingdom, as a matter of reward, as this article discusses at length.

-A further proof that these passages are not in reference to gaining or losing entrance into Heaven is the fact that over and over, the Bible teaches that we receive Eternal Life by faith (John 6:47, etc.).
+A further proof that these passages are not in reference to gaining or losing entrance into Heaven is the fact that repeatedly, the Bible teaches that we receive Eternal Life by faith (John 6:47, etc.).

 However, faith in Christ is not synonymous with "confessing" Him, as we are given an explicit example where God tells us about people who believed in Christ, yet didn't confess Him: